Birth Doula and Educator

 2008 / MAY

-I live in Bremerton, WA, and serve families in Kitsap County.
-I will travel to Pierce or Jefferson Counties for planned births and farther if the birth location changes.
+I live in Bremerton, WA, and serve families throughout Kitsap County as well as parts of Mason, Jefferson and Pierce Counties.
+I will travel to Mason, Pierce or Jefferson Counties for planned births and farther if the birth location changes.